MontaineHOA/CCnR/02_development_period.md

 During the
-Development Period, Declarant, or any agent of Declarant, shall have the sole d1scret1on to use and consume all or so much of the dues paid m as in Declarant's Judgment is necessary or expedient in maintaining the Common Maintenance Areas and carrying out the other functions of the Association.
+Development Period, Declarant, or any agent of Declarant, shall have the sole d1scret1on to use and consume all or so much of the dues paid in as in Declarant's Judgment is necessary or expedient in maintaining the Common Maintenance Areas and carrying out the other functions of the Association.
 This includes, but 1s not limited to, any legal fees associated with Declarant, or any agent of Declarant carrying out any duties during the Development